Marius Goring: Honours

 He was made a Fellow of the Royal Society of Literature in 1979 and appointed Commander of the Order of the British Empire (CBE) in 1991.

 Personal life

 Goring was married three times, to Mary Westwood Steel, Lucie Mannheim, and Prudence Fitzgerald.
-He had a daughter, Phyllida, with his third wife.
+He had a daughter, Phyllida, with his first wife.

 As an adult, Goring regularly performed French and German roles, and was frequently cast in the latter because of his name, coupled with his red-gold hair and blue eyes, fluency in both languages, and a marriage to German actress Lucie Mannheim.
 However, he did not possess any known German ancestry.
 In a 1965 interview, he explained that he was not of German descent, stating that "Goring is a completely English name."
 As BFI Screenonline noted, "Goring, in nearly 50 films, maintained an urbane image - when, that is, he wasn't being notably sinister.
 Wholly British as he was, he was remarkably adept at suggesting foreigners."